Michaelpalacce/HomeLab/README.md

 - Create a new user wikijs and give it permissions to the wikijs db
 - Run `ansible-playbook -i inventory playbooks/apps/app/main.yml --extra-vars "appName=wikijs"`

+### Setting up freshrss
+- Setup app postgresql
+- Wait for pgAdmin to be up and running, login with credentials specific in values.
+- Add server.
+Hostname: `postgresql.postgresql`.
+Username: `postgresql`.
+Password: `postgresql`
+- Create new database freshrss
+- Create a new user freshrss and give it permissions to the freshrss db
+- Run `ansible-playbook -i inventory playbooks/apps/app/main.yml --extra-vars "appName=freshrss"`

 ### Setting up storage ( syncthing + ServerEmulator )
 - Run `ansible-playbook -i inventory playbooks/apps/app/main.yml --extra-vars "appName=storage"`
 - Go to your other device and add this one for syncthing :)